SchoolGameCheats/Blooket-Hacks/README.md

 # Status
-Status Dutch hacks: Working but some buttons er in in english
+Status Dutch hacks: Working but some buttons are in in english | updating.........

 Status Englis hacks: Working with no bugs